-- View in real time the values of the data collected for a monitored device.
-This capability helps you to determine if the device is experiencing any problems. - See a historical view of a monitored device to identify when a problem started or what caused a problem. - Specify various reporting attributes, such as time increments and filtering criteria, to examine performance trends and to pinpoint the cause of availability and performance issues. - Display data in tabular format (actual values of the collected metrics) or graphical format (primarily as line-graphs), or export the data to a file.
+- View in real time the values of the data ed for a monitored device.
+This capability helps you to determine if the device is experiencing any problems. - See a historical view of a monitored device to identify when a problem started or what caused a problem.

+- Specify various reporting attributes, such as time increments and filtering criteria, to examine performance trends and to pinpoint the cause of availability and performance issues. - Show data in tabular format (actual values of the collected metrics) or graphical format (primarily as line-graphs), or export the data to a file. - Show a dashboard where you can monitor six different performance graphs at once. - Monitor I/O latency for drives and volumes and throughput for the entire storage array and volumes. - Start textual performance monitoring or background performance monitoring.